SimpleDataLabsInc/prophecy-docs/docs/SQL/copilot-for-sql.md

 ### Get started

-Get started with SQL by starting with [this guide](/docs/getting-started/getting-started-with-low-code-sql.md) and learning more about models [here.](/docs/concepts/project/models.md) Watch for more low-code SQL topics coming soon!
+Get started with Copilot for SQL by following this guide for [Databricks](/docs/getting-started/getting-started-with-low-code-sql.md) or [Snowflake.](/docs/getting-started/getting-started-sql-snowflake.md)